Ajinkya-2000/Data-Anallysis-of-Awesome-Chocolate-/README.md

 Apply group by clause and create reports

-Conducted data analysis on chocolate datasets using mysql, uncovering certain key insights Generated report which gives insights on the sales of popular chocolate products
+Conducted data analysis on chocolate datasets using mysql, uncovering certain key insights.
+Generated report which gives insights on the sales of popular chocolate products